 We bring together internationally acclaimed speakers to explore how architects and designers can disrupt the structures and processes that dictate links between architectural space and gender in a digital age.
 Speakers will consider the potential for digital tools and automated technologies to create a post-binary, inclusive built environment.

 - Marina Otero Verzier, director of research at Het Nieuwe Instituut and curator of WORK, BODY, LEISURE, the Dutch Pavilion at the 16th Venice International Architecture Biennale, 2018.

 - Florence Okoye, user experience designer interested in the application of design thinking to complex engineering systems and founder of Afrofutures_UK.

 - Hannah Rozenberg, winner of The Built Environment Trust’s RCA Student Prize for Innovation for the project Building without Bias.

 - Nina Power, senior lecturer in philosophy at Roehampton University and the author of One-Dimensional Woman.

 Chair: Vanessa Norwood, creative director, the Building Centre.

 Registration will be from 6.00pm and the event will start at 6.30pm.
-The evening will conclude with an audience Q&A.
+The evening will conclude at 8.00pm after an audience Q&A.